pseudoincorrect/Bariot/support/dev_guide.md

 ### Complete the instruction.md tutorial

-### First have a look at the build/docker/ folder and the docker-compose file to a quick glance on the architecture
+### Have a look at the build/docker/ folder and the docker-compose file to a quick glance on the architecture

-### Then every microservice starts within the cmd/ folder with each main.go files
+### Then to every main.go files, as each microservice starts within the cmd/ folder

-### The Readme.md files will make you understand the folder architecture
+### Readme.md files will make you understand the folder architecture

-### Look a the tests for most of the go files
+### Look at the ...\_tests.go files

 ---